Redshift tomography of the kinematic matter dipole: Practical examples

 Both experiments' boundary terms exhibit similar behavior, crossing over from a positive to a negative contribution to the kinematic matter dipole amplitude close to the maximum of their redshift distribution, as expected from Eq.~\eqref{eq:Dkin_W_tophat2}.
 The magnitude of $B(z_b)$ is below unity only in this cross-over region, where the kinematic dipole amplitude would be dominated by the first terms in Eq.~\eqref{eq:Dkin_W} and hence by the aberration and boosting of flux values, as opposed to the boosting of redshifts.

 As remarked above, the quoted redshift distributions $n(z)$ correspond to fixed flux limits.
-It is of course possible to perform the \citeauthor{1984MNRAS.206..377E} test for different flux limits within the survey sensitivity, which would change $\t{x}$ and $\t{\alpha}$ on top of the models' defining parameters $\rho$ and $z_0$ and therewith the shape of the distribution Eq.~\eqref{eq:Smail}, which more generally is determined by the luminosity function.
-This evolution is included in the first line of Eq.~\eqref{eq:Dkin_W} \cite{vonHausegger:2024jan}, provided that $\tilde x$ and $\tilde \alpha$ are computed anew for and at this new flux cut.
-New in this context is that it also affects the last term and therewith the boundary terms, Eq.~\eqref{eq:B_Wb}.
-We can see a hint of this in Fig.~\ref{fig:LSST_example}, where the Y1 and Y10 distributions lead to boundary terms that each lie on slightly different curves in the right panel.\footnote{In fact, the curve on which the boundary terms appear to lie, and therewith their magnitude, is dominated by the shape of the redshift distribution $n(z)$ rather than the bin selection parameters $\sigma_z$ or the bin spacing, especially for narrow bins.
+It is of course possible to perform the \citeauthor{1984MNRAS.206..377E} test for different flux limits within the survey sensitivity, which would change $\t{x}$ and $\t{\alpha}$ on top of the models' defining parameters $\rho$ and $z_0$ and therefore also the shape of the distribution Eq.~\eqref{eq:Smail}, which more generally is determined by the luminosity function.
+This evolution is included in the first line of Eq.~\eqref{eq:Dkin_W}~\cite{vonHausegger:2024jan}, provided that $\tilde x$ and $\tilde \alpha$ are computed anew for and at this new flux cut.
+New in this context is that it also affects the last term and so also the boundary terms, Eq.~\eqref{eq:B_Wb}.
+We can see a hint of this in Fig.~\ref{fig:LSST_example}, where the Y1 and Y10 distributions lead to boundary terms that each lie on slightly different curves in the right panel.\footnote{In fact, the curve on which the boundary terms appear to lie, i.e.~also their magnitude, is dominated by the shape of the redshift distribution $n(z)$ rather than the bin selection parameters $\sigma_z$ or the bin spacing, especially for narrow bins.
 We offer an explanation for this in Appendix~\ref{app:moreparameters_bin}.}